AudriusButkevicius/hotsdraft-overlay/README.md

 ## How to run this

+You can download a packaged binary available in the [releases page](https://github.com/AudriusButkevicius/hotsdraft-overlay/releases)
+This ships all required libraries other than Tessaract, which you still need to install externally and make sure it's at the right path.

+If you don't trust the binary, you can always run it yourself:

 1. Install Python 3+
 2. Install Tesseract.
 Tesseract application should be at "C:\Program Files\Tesseract-OCR\tesseract.exe" or the path in `detection.py` should be modified.
 3. Clone the repo